 WHAT ARE PMADS?

 Perinatal mood and anxiety disorders can develop during pregnancy and at any point in the first year after birth.
-It encompasses more than postpartum depression and can range from anxiety to OCD to psychosis.
+It encompasses more than perinatal depression and can range from anxiety postpartum symptoms to OCD to psychosis.
 PMADs are more than the “baby blues”, a common feeling of sadness, irritation, and exhaustion occurring in the first two weeks after birth.
 The concern for feelings of sadness beyond 2 weeks is when a conversation with a health care or mental health professional may be helpful.

 - Low mood, sadness, tearfulness